Prince of Wales Health Network

 - Held 12 Good Food & Natural Club sessions about local foods, with 25 to 60 participants per session

 - Lack of bandwidth for connectivity in many areas on the island, inhibiting the growth of infrastructures for technology

 - Limited internet, cell phone, and landline connectivity, leading to communication challenges

 - Difficulty in keeping villages, tribal councils, school board, and other government agencies apprised of the network's work

-- With representation from all member organizations, frequent face-to-face meetings are necessary for the development of trust, collaboration, and accountability.
-It is the engine that ensures the initiatives move forward successfully.
+- Meet face-to-face with representation from all member organizations in order to develop trust, collaboration, and accountability.
+The meetings ensure that the initiatives move forward successfully.

-- In order for a collaboration to be successful, there needs to be a desire for and an openness to addressing issues that have the potential of becoming major obstacles.
+- Be willing to address issues that have the potential of becoming major obstacles.

-- Setting the contentious issues aside and focusing on areas where there is a clear willingness for collaboration has been important.
+- Set contentious issues aside and focus on areas where there is a clear willingness for collaboration.

-- Flexibility, creativity, accountability, and strong leadership are necessary for continuing collaboration beyond initial grant funding.
+- You need flexibility, creativity, accountability, and strong leadership to continue collaboration beyond initial grant funding.

 American Indians, Alaska Natives, and Native Hawaiians